cheqd/cheqd-node/docs/cosmos-cli.md

 ```

 Extra arguments:
-- `--node` - ip address or url of node to connect;
+- `--node` - IP address or URL of node to send request to
-- `--chain-id` - i.e. `cheqd-testnet` or `cheqd-mainnet`;
+- `--chain-id` - i.e. `cheqd-testnet`
-- `--fees` - max fee to pay along with transaction.
+- `--fees` - Max fee limit that is allowed for the transaction.

 Status code:

 Pay attention at return status code.
 It should be 0 if a transaction is submitted successfully.
-Otherwise error message is returned.
+Otherwise, an error message may be returned.

 ## Managing NYMs

+[**NYM** is the term used by Hyperledger Indy](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/transactions.html#nym) for Decentralized Identifiers (DIDs) that are created on ledger.
+A DID is typically the identifier that is associated with a specific organisation issuing/managing SSI credentials.

+For the sake of explaining with similar concepts to current Hyperledger Indy implementations, on the `cheqd-testnet` these are still called NYMs.

+Transactions to add a DID to the ledger are called NYM transactions.

+Future releases of `cheqd-node` are likely to replace the NYM terminology with DID for better understanding.

 __Creating a NYM:__